Estimated reading time: 6 minutes

 Warmadewa University is ranked among the best universities in Indonesia.
-The big and modern campus area and its several faculties accommodate students from all around the world.
-Our social media coordinator Fabian sat down with the exchange student Nick Van Calck from Belgium to hear his thoughts about the student life in Bali.
+Students from all over the world come to study at the university, which has a large, modern campus and several schools.
+Our social media coordinator, Fabian, sat down with the exchange student Nick Van Calck from Belgium, to hear his thoughts about student life in Bali.

 Hello Nick!
 Tell me a little bit about yourself.